Bat Crafts for Kids

 Fruit Bat with Moving Head Craft

 Children will enjoy making their own bats out of construction paper.
 Explain that Stella means "star" in Latin and luna is another name for moon.
 Encourage your children to name their own bats meaningful names.
-Patterns for this craft are available to members only.
+Patterns for this craft are available to members only above.